Share on Pinterest Share on Twitter Share on Facebook Copy link to article

 We even tried to go back the second day, but it was closed on Tuesdays!

-34. See the Ponta do Pargo Lighthouse and lookout point
+41. See the Ponta do Pargo Lighthouse and lookout point

 While you’re on the west side of the island, stop by the lighthouse at Ponta do Pargo.
 This is one of the most prominent lighthouses on the island, and its red and white color makes for a great photo.

-When you arrive, you’ll see a couple of stars from the car park leading to a dirt area in front of the lighthouse.
+When you arrive, you’ll see a couple of stairs from the car park leading to a dirt area in front of the lighthouse.
 You can walk here to snap some photos of the lighthouse, or of the coast itself.

 Ponta do Pargo Lighthouse